From Backroads to Big Stages: The Red Clay Strays Story

 Describing a band’s sound can be tricky.
 Much easier is describing the feeling their sound stirs up.

 I can’t listen to the Strays without feeling the Ocmulgee River pullin’ at my ankles — wide and muddy, running through Macon and past my Granny’s house in Lumber City, GA.
 Nights at her place moved to a rhythm all their own: frogs hollerin’ from the banks, crickets chirpin’ backup, and the gospel choir from that little Black church back in the pines, windows flung open, spirit spilling out into the trees.
-That sound rode the river, slipped through our screens, and landed in our laps like a blessing.
+That sound rode the river, slipped through our screens, and landed on our pillows like a blessing.

 We were listening to all of it.

 That’s what the Strays do to me.
 They pull me back to being a kid in south Georgia — not just to the place I stand now, but to the rowdy, holy, half-wild past and half-wild people who raised me.
 Their music is bootlegging and baptism, sin and salvation.
-Heck, my Granny, a founding member of Lumber City Baptist, bootlegged whiskey from her china hutch while Pappy snuck swigs when she wasn’t looking.

 Good people doing bad things and bad people doing good things.
 It could be confusing but it was The Way back then, and sometimes still is in a Strays song.

 The sounds the Strays carry aren’t borrowed — they’re inherited.
 Like a good pocketknife or a battered hymnbook, these songs pass down from hand to hand, from one Saturday night sinner to the next Sunday morning choirboy.
 That’s the Strays’ secret that’s not-so-secret… once you listen: they don’t play at Southern tradition, they live in it.
-Their melodies carry whiffs of Delta blues and echoes of rockabilly revival tents.
+Their melodies carry whiffs of Delta blues and echoes of rockabilly jubilees.
 And every fan can feel their authenticity.

 So don’t tell me these boys don’t carry a little sacred and a little profane in every song.